A Healthy Start for Eyes of All Ages

 When the eye muscles do not work together when looking at close-up objects, this may result in convergence insufficiency.
 This condition leads to blurry or double vision at near.
 Children with convergence insufficiency can have difficulty reading.

-Book Their Eye Exam Today
+Book Your Children’s Eye Exam Today

-Our experienced, child-friendly team can diagnose and manage vision issues including refractive errors.
+Our experienced, child-friendly team can diagnose and manage vision issues, including refractive errors.
 We will provide a relaxed environment where your child can ask questions and feel at ease.
 Please book their comprehensive eye exam today.

 Our Location